gl-inet/docs3.x/docs/app/ddns.md

 *** HTTP is not encrypted, use at your own risk.***

-After you enable HTTP Remote Access, you can access Admin Panel anywhere by your DDNS url.
+After you enable HTTP Remote Access, you can access Admin Panel anywhere by your DDNS url of http, e.g. `http://xxxxxxx.glddns.com`.
+If you use port forward, you should be access like `http://xxxxxxx.glddns.com:YourExternalPort`.

 ## 5) HTTPS Remote Access